datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 .. importantnote:: Turn data analysis into dynamically generated documents

-   Beyond the contents of this section, we have transformed the example analysis also into a template to write a reproducible paper, following the use case :ref:`usecase_reproducible_paper`.
+   Beyond the contents of this section, we have transformed the example analysis also into a template to write a reproducible paper.
    If you're interested in checking that out, please head over to `github.com/datalad-handbook/repro-paper-sketch/ <https://github.com/datalad-handbook/repro-paper-sketch/>`_.

 Raw data as a modular, independent entity